Opening Balance in Accounts

-If Entry Type is selected as Opening Entry, all the Balance Sheet Accounts will be auto-fetched in the Journal Entry.
+Select the type as Opening Entry.
+All the Balance Sheet Accounts will be auto-fetched in the Journal Entry.

-Select Posting Date on which Accounts Opening Balance will be updated.
+Set a Posting Date on which the Accounts Opening Balance will be updated.

-For each Account, enter opening value in the Debit or Credit column.
+Enter Debit/Credit Values.
+For each Account, enter an opening value in the Debit or Credit column.
 As per the double entry valuation system, Total Debit value in a entry must be equal to Total Credit value.

-After enter opening balance for each account, Save and Submit Journal Entry.
+Save and Submit.
+After entering the opening balance for each account, Save and Submit the Journal Entry.
 To check if Opening Balance for an account is updated correctly, you can check Trial Balance report.

 If you are updating account opening balance in few accounts at a time, you can use Temporary Opening account for balancing purpose.
 In the standard chart of accounts, a Temporary Opening Account is auto-created under Assets.